-The project is compatible with standards for residential development in that the development, as designed and conditioned, will protect residents from excessive noise, odors, vibration, light and glare, and toxic emanations.
+The project is compatible with standards for residential development in that the development will protect residents from excessive noise, odors, vibration, light and glare, and toxic emanations.
 The applicant has supplied technical studies including a Noise Study, Phase I Environmental Assessment, and a Health Risk Assessment.
 The noise study was certified by a qualified acoustical engineer and indicated that the proposed construction will meet the City's Noise Ordinance requirements with standard construction techniques, specifically that interior noise levels will be 45 CNEL or less.
 The Phase I Environmental Assessment's reported that the site did not include toxic substances and that the project does not require any remediation.
 Finally, the Health Risk Assessment evaluates the potential health risk impacts of locating new residential units near surface streets and State highways.
 The evaluation was conducted and found that all potential contaminates are below the residential threshold and therefore, that no mitigating measures would be required.
 Therefore, the project is compatible with health standards required for residential development.

-The proposed residences have adequate separation and screening from adjacent commercial/industrial uses through site planning considerations, structural features, landscaping, and perimeter walls.
+• The proposed residences have adequate separation and screening from adjacent commercial/industrial uses through site planning considerations, structural features, landscaping, and perimeter walls.

 The project has adequate separation and screening from adjacent commercial and industrial uses.
-The closest industrial uses are located to the left (south) and rear (west) of the proposed development behind existing block walls.
-The proposed northern building is located 10 feet from the northern property line and the adjacent use is a self-storage facility which will have minimal impact on the live/work units.
-The rear (west) property line is adjacent to an automotive use and is separated from the live/work units by a landscaped setback.
-Landscaping is provided in all setbacks which will further aesthetically buffer surrounding uses.
+The closest industrial uses are to the left (north) and rear (east) of the proposed development behind existing block walls.
+The proposed northern building is located approximately five feet from the northern property line, and the adjacent use is a self-storage facility which will have minimal impact on the live/work units.
+The rear (east) property line is adjacent to an automotive use and is separated from the live/work units by approximately 30 feet.